lskillen/cookiecutter-py-aoc/README.md

 cookiecutter https://github.com/lskillen/cookiecutter-py-aoc.git
 ```

 Follow the prompts to configure your project.
 Once completed, a new directory containing your project will be created.
-Then navigate into your newly created project directory and follow the instructions in the `README.md` to complete the setup of your project.
+Then, navigate your newly created project directory and follow the `README.md` instructions to complete your project setup.
 Happy Advent of Coding!

+P.S.
+If you like what you use or use the project, send me some love with a star on GitHub (but it's optional!) ⭐

 ## Acknowledgements